-the uncertainty associated with PM benefits estimates because fine particles vary considerably in composition across sources.
-For instance, PM indirectly produced via transported precursors emitted from electrical generating utilities (EGUs) may differ significantly in composition from direct PM released by other industrial sources.
+Although some scientific experiments have found differential toxicity among species of PM, EPA, with CASAC's endorsement, has concluded that the scientific evidence is not yet sufficient to allow differentiation of benefits estimates by particle type21.
+However, some agencies and stakeholders have suggested that the research provides important insight.
+This assumption contributes significantly to the uncertainty associated with PM benefits estimates because fine particles vary considerably in composition across sources.
+For instance, PM indirectly produced via transported precursors emitted from electrical generating utilities (EGUs) may differ significantly from direct PM released by other industrial sources.
 Similarly, gasoline and diesel engine emissions differ.
 As such, when a given rule controls a broad range of sources, there is likely less uncertainty in the benefits estimate that if the rule controls a single type of source.